edwinnglabs/karpiu/README.md

 # Installation

 To access the development version, please follow the below instructions or simply use `make install-dev` after cloning the repository.
-Due to the dependencies of `pystan==2.19.1.1`, it is recommended to fulfill condition `python<=3.8` to have the best experience.
+The package only supports``orbit>=1.1.4` which requires `cmdstanpy`.

 ```bash
 $ git clone https://github.com/edwinnglabs/karpiu.git